Retne01/Bonsai/Guides/FR4/README.md

 ![](./pics/qmkflash.jpg)

 Your keyboard should now be flashed and you can now unplug the USB cable.
+I have not added this board to QMK with a pull request because I expect very few people to be interested in the board at all.
+If you want to edit the layout you can look at the source I've provided and edit it to your liking.
+You can find a list of [qmk key codes here](https://beta.docs.qmk.fm/using-qmk/simple-keycodes/keycodes).

-21. Plug your board back in and test to make sure all of the switch holes are working in whatever keyboard tested you prefer.
+21. Plug your board back in, grab a pair of tweesers and test to make sure all of the switch holes are working in whatever keyboard tested you prefer.

 22. Now you will need to gather your standoffs, screws, MX switches of your choice, the switch plate, and the base plate.